Ryzer58/Rover_project/Project_notes.md

 The Project:

-This project was started with the goal of seeing how feasible it would be to use a Pcduino 2 as the brains of a Rover.
-While not exactly an Arduino, mostly just copying the form factor.
+The project started with the aim of seeing how feasible it would be to have a Pcduino controlled Rover.
+The second core objective was to make it Autonomous with a manual overide While not exactly an Arduino, mostly just copying the form factor.
 The oirginal OS did have it's own version of the Arduino IDE but I was unable to get it to work with external libraries plus the OS itself is now very outdate.
 It allowed for addtional pins to be used as PWM at the expense of CPU cycles.
 Running Armbian OS allowed it to run more up to date software althogh it may be offical EOL the buildscriptsd make it easy to produce an up to date OS.
 Using Adafruit Blinka made it very easy to inferface with external hardware.
 The only other alternative is to use Raspberry Pi that has masses more support.
 So far it seems able to handle running a web server as well as streaming video output from the USB webcam.